tiagofrepereira2012/xbob.spkrec/README.rst

 ===========================

-This is the speaker recognition toolkit, designed to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.
+This is the speaker recognition toolkit, designed to run speaker verification/recognition experiments .
 It's originally based on facereclib tool: https://github.com/bioidiap/facereclib

 `xbob.speaker_recognition`_ is designed in a way that it should be easily possible to execute experiments combining different mixtures of: